 United States Congressional Documents between 1789 and 1817 are published under the American State Papers, which consists of 38 volumes.
 The two series overlap, as American State Papers covers through 1838.
 Full coverage of the American State Papers is available within HeinOnline's database.

 The Serial Set is an enormous undertaking and therefore will be released by HeinOnline in phases, with the goal of adding approximately four million pages each year until the archive is completed.
 Moving forward, HeinOnline will add newly released material as well as fill in any missing volumes between 1977 and 1817.
-Since its initial release in October 2018, nearly 4.8 million pages and nearly 7,000 volumes have been added to the Serial Set.
-In the past month alone, more than 400 volumes and more than 280,000 pages were added.
+Since its initial release in October 2018, more than 5.5 million pages and more than 6,500 volumes have been added to the Serial Set.
+In the past month alone, the Serial Set grew by nearly 100 volumes and more than 30,000 pages.